STEP Block Applications are now closed for Fall 2020.

 STEP Block Application Eligibility by Major

-The following majors are eligible to complete the Block Application at the noted semester.
+The following majors are eligible to complete the Block application in the noted semester.
 If accepted, the student will start the Blocks the following semester.
+Alternative application semester exceptions may be given with permission by program and advisor only; consult your advisor.

 BLOCK ADMISSION APPLICATIONS ARE DUE THE SIXTH FRIDAY OF EACH SEMESTER, AT 4:00 PM, TO BEGIN THE MAJOR PROGRAM THE FOLLOWING SEMESTER.